jsc329/ammonitorwiki/04-species-library-list.md

 RSQLite::dbReadTable(conn = conx, name = "lists")
 ```

-    ## # A tibble: 6 x 2
     ##                     listID                                                        description
-    ##   <chr>                    <chr>
     ## 1             Bilbo's List                    A list of species in which Bilbo has expertise.
     ## 2             Frodo's List                    A list of species in which Frodo has expertise.
     ## 3             Middle Earth    All monitoring targets for the Middle Earth monitoring program.
     ## 4       Middle Earth Birds    A list of all the birds in the Middle Earth monitoring program.
     ## 5     Middle Earth Mammals  A list of all the mammals in the Middle Earth monitoring program.
     ## 6 Target Species Templates A list of templateIDs to use for automatic scanning of recordings.

 Our **lists** table identifies six lists.
 The descriptions indicate that